Third Japanese cabinet minister in a month resigns in blow to PM

 Kishida's approval ratings have sunk after the July assassination of former Prime Minister Shinzo Abe revealed deep and longstanding ties between ruling Liberal Democratic Party politicians and the Unification Church, a group that critics say is a cult.

 Internal affairs minister Minoru Terada tendered his resignation to Kishida after media reports the premier was preparing to sack him.
-Kishida's office could not be reached for comment on those reports.
+Kishida on Monday appointed Takeaki Matsumoto, a former foreign minister, to succeed Terada.

+"The foundation of political commitment is the trust of the public," Kishida told reporters after appointing Matsumoto.
+"As a politician, I must secure the public trust by bracing up and inspecting my surroundings".

+A poll conducted over the weekend, before Terada's resignation, found that only 30.5% of respondents approved of Kishida, down 2.6 points from a survey in October, Asahi TV said on Monday.

 Terada, under fire for several funding scandals, has acknowledged that one of his support groups had submitted funding documentation ostensibly signed by a dead person.